ajain13/Dynamic-Double-Ended-Queue/README.md

 	3. To use the Deque.hpp for your code , I would recommend you to go through the      mytest.cpp file to understand the usage of the Deque.hpp.

-#DATA STRUCTURE USED : CIRCULAR BUFFER
+##DATA STRUCTURE USED

+The data structure used for this project was : Circular Dynamic Array

-#SOME OTHER NOTES :
+##SOME OTHER NOTES :

 	1. The code does not completely take care of memory leaks.